alessandroNarcisi96/PlagiarismDetector/README.md

 > Containment is defined as the **intersection** of the n-gram word count of the Wikipedia Source Text (S) with the n-gram word count of the Student  Answer Text (S) *divided* by the n-gram word count of the Student Answer Text.

 If the two texts have no n-grams in common, the containment will be 0, but if _all_ their n-grams intersect then the containment will be 1.
 Intuitively, you can see how having longer n-gram's in common, might be an indication of cut-and-paste plagiarism.
-In this project, it will be up to you to decide on the appropriate `n` or several `n`'s to use in your final model.

 ![alt text](https://github.com/alessandroNarcisi96/PlagiarismDetector/blob/master/Images/NGrams1.PNG)

 So let's see the result by checking for 4-grams in common.